-315 Race and Education.Fall (4), Spring (4).Explores issues of race and racism in the public schools and examines strategies used to address educational inequalities.Offered as needed.
+315 Race and Education.

+Explores issues of race and racism in the public schools and examines strategies used to address educational inequalities.

 325 Race and Criminal Justice Policy.
-Spring (4).

-This class will examine how race and gender affect our criminal justice policies at different points in policy-making and implementation, including arrest, trial, sentencing as well as the broad effects our criminal justice policies have on our communities, families and ideas of race and citizenship.
-Offered as needed.
-Numeric grade only.
+This class will examine how race and gender affect our criminal justice policies at different points in policy-making and implementation, including arrest, trial, sentencing as well as the broad effects our criminal justice policies have on our communities, families, and ideas of race and citizenship.